forgi007/nc/README.md

 It is not a good idea to simply use `mv` to move the files and subdirectories, because you may overwrite some files.
 So, use `move_rename_dupes` to move files and directories, but rename files when yhey have the same name in source and destination directory
 2., ...

+TODO:
+- use sparkline widget (vertically, beside dir) to show number of files and total file size per directory (use different base colors for file num and size)

 Notes:
 jdupes -jzrS /var/www/nextcloud/data/doro/files/ | tee dup.json
 jdupes -uzrS /var/www/nextcloud/data/doro/files/ | tee uniq.json

 filesize:
 https://datagy.io/python-file-size/

+file creation date on linux

 file preview
 https://www.w3schools.com/html/html_images.asp